dogancelik/atomic-tweetdeck/README.md

 npm run build
 ```

-or you can just start with *electron-prebuilt*:
+or you can just start with *electron*:

 ```
-npm install -g electron-prebuilt npm run start
+npm install -g electron
+npm run start
 ```